budde377/consumo-test/README.md

 The App is deployed on kubernetes as a Dockerfile using helm.
 This is build and deployed using the command `npm run buildanddeploy`.
 It is currently hosted at [http://app.consuno.budde377.io](https://app.consuno.budde377.io).

+# Running

+Run the project locally with the command `npm run dev`.

 ## Future works

 - Implement client-side pagination.